 Sydney Gardens is one of Britain’s best remaining Georgian Pleasure Gardens.

 It opened in 1795 and was a favourite spot of Jane Austen.
-Now it is enjoyed by visitors and locals alike as a respite from the busyness of central Bath - it is a short walk from the town centre and situated behind the Holburne Museum.
+Now it is enjoyed by visitors and locals alike as a respite from the busyness of central Bath - it is a short walk from the city centre and situated behind the Holburne Museum.

 The park is an ideal place for a picnic or a dog walk, and has direct access onto the Kennet and Avon Canal.
 The Great Western Railway also runs through Sydney Gardens making it an ideal place for trainspotting.
 You can watch canal boats and trains passing through, spend time with the beautiful historic trees, explore the central promenade and its listed buildings including the Loggia, an original feature of the Georgian Gardens, and the Temple of Minerva which was added in the early 20th Century.

 What facilities are there?

-Sydney Gardens Parks for People Project
+Sydney Gardens Park Restoration Project

-The funding will be used to restore historic buildings, invest in landscaping works, renovate the play area for use by people of all ages and create new gardens, alongside a programme of events and activities.
+The funding is being used to restore historic buildings, invest in landscaping works, renovate the play area for use by people of all ages and create new gardens alongside a programme of events and activities.
 The project will celebrate the fascinating history of the gardens, with its Cosmorama, Labyrinth, Merlins Swing, Concerts, Public Breakfasts, Galas and Illuminations.
-Find out more about the Pleasure Garden in the past.

-Events and activities coming up in Sydney Gardens
+Activities, events and volunteering in Sydney Gardens

 Get involved and keep in touch